 With a focus on customer experience, Optimizely frequently releases new features and updates to ensure that every experiment is powerful.
 Security is also a top priority for the team.
-With more than 8,000 customers, they are dedicated to creating a safe and trustworthy technology for running on their clients’ websites.
+With more than 8,000 customers, they are dedicated to creating a safe and trustworthy technology for running on their customers’ websites.

 Connecting to the security community